-CareMount Medical’s breast surgeons are among the most experienced in the Hudson Valley Region and use the most advanced technology to aid faster recovery for our patients.
+CareMount Medical’s breast surgeons are among the most experienced in New York State and use the most advanced technology to aid faster recovery for our patients.

 Breast cancer treatment includes treatment of the breast and treatment for cancer cells that may have spread to other parts of the body.
 Surgery is the first step in the treatment of early breast cancer.
 Breast cancer surgery involves removing the abnormal tissue in the breast, with either breast conservation surgery or mastectomy, and evaluating lymph nodes in the axilla (underarm).